Jaime González, M.Ed.

 Community Conservation Director

-- Design and delivery of educational programs for a diverse audience, including families, school children, Texas Master Naturalists, volunteers, retirees, pre-service and current teachers, and college students.
+- Design and delivery of educational programs for a diverse audience, including families, landowners, school children, Texas Master Naturalists, volunteers, retirees, pre-service and current teachers, and college students.

 - Ecological restoration on the Katy Prairie Preserve and at over twenty Prairie Builder Schools + Parks sites throughout Greater Houston.

 - Collaborative action and planning with the larger conservation movement of Greater Houston and Texas.

 - Creative content delivery including graphic arts, presentations, exhibits, videography, photography, and social media content.